Research Opportunities

 What kinds of research opportunities are available?

-Undergraduate Research Opportunity Program (UROP): current high school seniors entering FSU in the Fall, transfer students and current FSU first year students can apply to UROP.
+Undergraduate Research Opportunity Program: current high school seniors entering FSU in the Fall, transfer students and current FSU first year students can apply to UROP.
 Accepted students will choose a topic from a list of approved projects and are paired with a Research Mentor.
 More Information.

-Honors in the Major Program (HITM): Advanced students in their junior or senior year with at least one semester of DIS experience may have opportunities to conduct their own research under the supervision of a faculty member through the HITM program.
-Students should discuss the possibility of completing an honors thesis with their DIS faculty advisor and meet with the Honors Liaison for Neuroscience BEFORE applying to the HITM program.
+Honors in the Major Program: Advanced students in their junior or senior year with at least one semester of DIS experience may have opportunities to conduct their own research under the supervision of a faculty member through the HITM Program.
+Students should discuss the possibility of completing an honors thesis with their DIS faculty adviser and meet with the Honors Liaison for Neuroscience before applying to the HITM program.

 What can I expect from a DIS research opportunity?